-Typically, students have success in this challenge when they’ve been in leadership roles for a number of years, and especially when they have put in self-study and professional development to become good leaders.
+Typically, students have success in this challenge when they’ve been in leadership roles for a number of years, have had people report to them for a long time (and been through difficult moments with that), and especially when they have put in self-study and professional development to develop their leadership style and have become good leaders.

 What this course is (and is not) about

 Case Studies in Leadership leads students through an in-depth study of different types of leadership.
 It uses case studies of well-known leaders to illustrate and illuminate leadership styles and put those styles in context with each other.
 It leads students through theoretical understandings of leadership, and it asks students to reflect on their own leadership style based on the case studies and readings in leadership theory.
 In other words, the course combines academic theory and real-world examples to help students understand their leadership style so they can grow as leaders after the class.

 The course is not a step-by-step guide to becoming a leader for someone with little to no experience in managerial or leadership positions.
 It’s not just a self-reflection on your leadership experiences.
 It’s not purely a study of famous leaders.

 This course also has a pretty specific definition of leadership.
 It covers leadership in the public and professional world (companies, organizations, volunteer groups, politics, schools, and many other settings) and addresses ways of successfully leading a team of peers towards a goal.
 This leadership involves working with others who are usually outside your personal/family unit.
 With this definition, things like Teaching and Parenting aren’t under the purview of this course challenge.
 (I know these are two of the hardest, most important roles one can have; they just aren’t covered by this specific course.)

 To do well in this challenge, students weave academic terminology and theory from the textbook and other resources into their own stories about leadership experiences.
 They also link their artifacts in the Supporting Documentation to the Course Outcomes very clearly.